mrfusor/serial-relay/README.md

 "sudo python relay.py 0 -on" and "sudo python relay.py 0 -off" turn on and off all relays at once.

 For reference, the relay board shows up as: "ID 1a86:7523 QinHeng Electronics HL-340 USB-Serial adapter" with lsusb.

+"relui.py" is a text ui, run in same dir as relay.py, and provides a nice interface to select individual relays with arrow keys, and enter to toggle.

+It also has the option for toggling them all in a random sequence or in numerical order with a small delay between relays, using the keypresses "r" and "o" respectively.